vemana/vemana.github.io/_posts/2001-01-01-webscale-swe-skillset.md

 Definitive resources are hard to find because this is an often overlooked topic.
 In my practice,
 * I use the [ABIYZ pattern](/blog/2023/abiyz-intro) for structuring code where possible
 * Experience taught me some particularly [bad patterns of code aging](/blog/2023/software-changes-and-aging/)
-* Unless working on a strongly latency sensitive concern, I use immutability/functional style code
+* If you use [Bazel](https://bazel.build) as the build tool, `package_groups` and `visibilty` offer additional options for maintaining a more semantic code structure
-* If you use [Bazel](https://bazel.build) as the build tool, `package_groups` and `visibilty` offer additional options for maintaining a sane code structure
+* Unless working on a strongly latency sensitive concern, I use [TODO: immutability/functional style code](TODO)
 </div>

 ## Frameworks

 {:.block-warning}
->Understand the frameworks you use thoroughly.
+>Understand frameworks thoroughly.

 A modern web scale application likely uses several frameworks.
 Examples include backend frameworks (REST APIs, Authentication etc.), frontend frameworks (Angular, React etc.).
 Each of those frameworks tends to do a few things very well (its **design center**) and other things not so well.
 Ideally, you should stick to its design-center, understand it thoroughly and be able to explain it to others.